thepatman/arduino-api/README.md

 If you're working on the Yún, click on the [`plotly_yun`](/plotly_yun) folder for separate instructions.

-If you're device isn't internet connected, you can still connect to plotly over serial, click on the [`plotly_streaming_serial`](/plotly_streaming_serial) folder for separate instructions.
+If you're device isn't internet connected, you can still connect to plotly over serial.
+Click on the [`plotly_streaming_serial`](/plotly_streaming_serial) folder for separate instructions.

 1. Sign up to plotly: [https://plot.ly](https://plot.ly).
 2. Download and uncompress the latest plotly release: [https://github.com/plotly/arduino-api/releases](https://github.com/plotly/arduino-api/releases).